As one of the UK's leading aluminium extrusion suppliers, BAL Group has vast experience in designing and creating aluminium profile solutions.

 We work closely with you to gain the maximum benefit from the extrusion process.
 We will advise on alloy requirements and the best extrusion shapes and sizes to produce an aluminium profile which meets your exact requirements.

-We have created an ALUMINIUM EXTRUSION DESIGN MANUAL providing professionals involved in the development of new and existing products all there is to know about aluminium extrusions and the properties they offer.
+Our DESIGN MANUAL gives professionals involved in the development of new and existing products all there is to know about aluminium extrusions and the properties they offer.

 Aluminium Extrusion Process